dockerian/pyml/docs/api-study.md

     * `404 Not Found`
     * `405 Method Not Allowed`
     * `406 Not Acceptable`
+      (the client has a request with header `Accept-*` that the server is unable to fulfill)
     * `408 Request Timeout`
+      (server decided to close the connection rather than continue waiting request message to complete within certain time)
     * `409 Conflict` (Concurrency conflict, e.g. read-modify-write conflict)
     - `499 Client Closed Request` (cancelled by client)
   * `5xx` (Server Error)
     * `500 Internal Server Error` (server corruption, possible data loss)
     - `501 Not Implemented`
     * `502 Bad Gateway`
+      (service temporarily overloaded, temporary error, or proxy server received an invalid response from an upstream server)
     - `503 Service Unavailable`
+      (simply refuse, or may with `Retry-After` header on temporary overloaded or scheduled maintenance)
     - `504 Gateway Timeout`
   * See [more](https://www.restapitutorial.com/httpstatuscodes.html)